35 of the most revolutionary inventions that shaped our world

 Around or before the third millennium BC, Nabataean traders or Bedouins built the first concrete-like structures in the southern Syria and northern Jordan regions.
 By 700 BC, the significance of hydraulic lime was known, which led to the development of mortar supply kilns for the construction of rubble-wall houses, concrete floors, and underground waterproof cisterns.

-Around 3000 BC, the Egyptians used early forms of concrete as mortar in their building.
+Around 3000 BC, the Egyptians used early concrete forms as mortar in their building.
 In 1824, Portland cement was invented by Joseph Aspdin of England.
 George Bartholomew laid down the first concrete-paved street in the US in 1893, which still exists.

 6. Crude oil distillates fuel the modern world